wlanslovenija/datastream/README.rst

 ==============

 Datastream API is one of the projects of `wlan slovenija`_ open wireless network.
-It is a Python API which abstracts the data-base level on time-series data.
-It provides easy way to insert time-series datapoints and automatically downsample them into multiple levels of granularity for efficient querying time-series data at various time scales.
+It is a Python API for time-series data which abstracts the database which is used to store the data, providing a powerful and unified API.
+It provides an easy way to insert time-series datapoints and automatically downsample them into multiple levels of granularity for efficient querying time-series data at various time scales.

 .. _wlan slovenija: https://wlan-si.net